dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
-- Do Hard Things by Steve Magness
+- The Civilized Engineer by Samuel C. Florman

 ### Up Next
 - The Human Element by Loran Nordgren